boraanand/x9115RAN/hw/code/8/Report.md

 ![Model](images/dtlz7_model.png)

 For comparison between optimizers below four checks were followed and each algorithm was assigned a rank.
-1. Visualize the data, somehow.
+1. Visualize the data.
 2. Check if the central tendency of one distribution is better than the other; e.g. compare their median values.
 3. Check the different between the central tendencies is not some small effect.
-4. Check if the distributions are significantly different;
+4. Check if the distributions are significantly different.

+For step3, we used a12 method to determine the effect size.
-The experiment was repeated 20 times, ie, each algorithm was run 20 times to optimize model DTLZ7 and then their final eras were compared to determine the rank.
+The experiment was repeated 20 times, ie, each algorithm was run 20 times to optimize DTLZ7 model and then their final eras were compared to determine the rank.

+The final eras for all three optimizers was stored and passed to scottknott, sk.py, to generate chart with rank of each optimizers.
+We used rdiv list to store the final eras and passed it to rdivDemo method.

 ##III.
 Results
 -----------------------------
 Below are the results which were seen on running DE,SA, MWS algorithms 20 times on DTLZ7 model:

-###For 1st iteration:
+####For 1st iteration:
 ```
 ** Simulated Annealing  on  DTLZ_7 **
 1.083357e+01 ???+???+?+?.???++.+?+?.?++...+.?..+.???++?+.+...+